kubernetes-sigs/kueue/site/content/en/docs/concepts/cluster_queue.md

 models).
 You can define a flavor using a [ResourceFlavor object](/docs/concepts/resource_flavor).

 When definining quotas for a ClusterQueue, you can set the following values:
-- `nominalQuota` is the quantity of this resource that is available to a ClusterQueue at a point in time.
+- `nominalQuota` is the quantity of this resource that is available for a ClusterQueue at a specific time.
 - `borrowingLimit` is the maximum amount of quota that this ClusterQueue is allowed to borrow from the unused nominal quota of other ClusterQueues in the same [cohort](#cohort).
-- `lendingLimit` is the maximum amount of quota that this ClusterQueue allows other ClusterQueues in the cohort to borrow when this ClusterQueue is not using it.
+- `lendingLimit` is the maximum amount of quota that this ClusterQueue allows other ClusterQueues in the cohort to borrow when this ClusterQueue is not using its nominal quota.

 In a process called [admission](/docs/concepts#admission), Kueue assigns to the [Workload pod sets](/docs/concepts/workload#pod-sets) a flavor for each resource the pod set